-Writing Ravenmaster was the second hardest thing I’ve done in the last four years.
+Writing Ravenmaster was the second most challenging thing I’ve done in the last four years.

-Ravenmaster began its life as a short story, but as Margaret developed I fell in love with her and couldn’t stop myself from writing more.
-As the short became a three parter, became a novella, became a force that haunted my nightmares.
-I told myself that I would have plenty of time to polish it off after the baby was born and my cravings for movie theater nacho cheese subsided.
-Well I was wrong.
-As with myself, as with my daughter, and as with my chiweenie, I discovered that my perceived time was also short.
-During pregnancy if I wasn’t at work I was sleeping.
+Ravenmaster began its life as a short story, but as Margaret developed, I fell in love with her and couldn’t stop writing more.
+The short story became a three-parter, became a novella, became a force that haunted my nightmares.
+I told myself that I would have plenty of time to polish it off after the baby was born, and my cravings for movie theater nacho cheese subsided.
+Well, I was wrong.
+As with myself, my daughter, and my Chiweenie, I discovered that my perceived time was also short.
+During pregnancy, if I wasn’t at work, I was sleeping.
 Even the simple act of finding time to write was an adventure in itself.
-I would steal time away while I was at work hiding my word document behind adobe pro, or on my phone only half paying attention as to what was going on in the control room.
-When my husband was occupied playing video games I would use the break from vomiting stomach bile to vomiting a few words onto the keyboard.
-There were times that I wrote while exhausted which I should still be apologizing to my editor (and sending him gifts) for trying to decode.
-But no matter, I pushed through and I continued to write.
+I would steal time away while I was at work, hiding my word document behind adobe pro or on my phone, only half paying attention to what was going on in the control room.
+When my husband was occupied playing video games, I would use the break from vomiting stomach bile to vomiting a few words onto the keyboard.
+There were times that I wrote while exhausted, which I should still be apologizing to my editor (and sending him gifts) for trying to decode.
+But no matter, I pushed through, and I continued to write.

-When I finally began to like how the story was progressing I started to bug my best friend/ ruthless editor to review my work.
-I stole more hours from him then I’d care to admit, but it was worth it.
-His notes made my story stronger and he decoded my hyper dyslexia into something literate people can actually read and understand.
+When I finally began to like how the story was progressing, I started to bug my best friend/ ruthless editor to review my work.
+I stole more hours from him than I’d care to admit, but it was worth it.
+His notes strengthened my story, and he decoded my hyper dyslexia into something literate people can actually read and understand.